 Are Artificial Sweeteners Better Than Sugar?

-A study by Debras et al. (2022) aimed to see whether artificial sweeteners from all sources (foods & beverages) impacted cardiovascular disease risk.
-103,388 participants in this study were put into three groups, non-consumers, low consumers (7.46mg/day), and high consumers (77.62mg/day).
-Artificial sweeteners most represented were aspartame (#951), acesulfame potassium (#950), and sucralose (#955).
+A study by Debras et al. (2022) investigated whether artificial sweeteners from all sources (foods and beverages) affect cardiovascular disease (CVD) risk.
+The study included 103,388 participants, grouped as non-consumers, low consumers (7.46mg/day), and high consumers (77.62mg/day).
+The most commonly consumed artificial sweeteners were aspartame (#951), acesulfame potassium (#950), and sucralose (#955).

 There was an overall increased risk of CVD and cerebrovascular disease with total artificial sweetener intake.
 The increased risk of cerebrovascular risk was linked with aspartame consumption and the increased risk of coronary heart disease was related to acesulfame potassium and sucralose intake.